Baltic states warn EU on China and Russia espionage

 Already a member?

-The Lithuanian government was also drafting a bill to ban any companies that posed a security risk from contracts in the transportation, energy, and telecommunications sectors in future.
+The Lithuanian government was also drafting a bill to bar other companies that posed a security risk from contracts in the transportation, energy, and telecommunications sectors in future.

-Nuctech was deemed a "threat to national security" by Lithuania's intelligence and cyber defence forces.
+Nuctech was deemed a "threat to national security" by Lithuania's intelligence services and cyber-defence forces.

-"Using equipment and technologies of Russian or Chinese origin in sensitive sectors poses both short and long term threats," Lithuania's deputy defence minister, Margiris Abukevičius, told EUobserver.
+"Using equipment and technologies of Russian or Chinese origin in sensitive sectors poses both short and long-term threats," Lithuania's deputy defence minister, Margiris Abukevičius, told EUobserver.

 "The decision to ban Nuctech is a step towards our strategic goal - freedom from unreliable technology suppliers and elimination of possible security risks before the damage is done," he said.